-SAISD will offer Princeton Review student training sessions for the Current SAT and ACT exams during the fall semester.
-Numerous SAISD teachers have attended training with Princeton Review personnel and will conduct the sessions.
+SAISD offers Princeton Review student training sessions for the SAT and ACT exams during the fall and spring semesters.
+Numerous SAISD teachers have attended training with Princeton Review personnel and conduct the sessions.
 Students enrolled in one of these sessions will have the opportunity to take practice tests and will work with Princeton Review materials throughout the classes.
 The courses are targeted at sophomores and juniors; however, freshmen are also invited to attend.
 As the result of a grant acquired by SAISD, the classes will be offered at a much reduced rate.

 Further information including dates, times, prices, and registration information, can be found in the following documents.

 For specific information about dates, times, etc. for each session please contact the following teachers: